Thiago-Santos-SI/Thiago-Santos-SI/README.md

 ### Hi there 👋

+#### I am a full stack developer of the javascript ecosystem.
+I'm always looking for knowledge, if I don't know, I learn.

 <!--
 **Thiago-Santos-SI/Thiago-Santos-SI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.